The heart of my work is you.

 I’ve been teaching since 2007 and coaching since 2001, but what I’ve always loved most is how movement builds confidence, connection, and self-belief.
 Again and again, I’ve seen that when people feel safe and supported, movement becomes a gateway to empowerment — creating space for joy, vulnerability, and growth in both body and spirit.

-I’m also a mom of two girls, a lifelong community-builder, and someone who thrives on laughter, honesty, and human connection.
-Growing up in a family of eight taught me the power of belonging — and the importance of creating spaces where people feel seen and safe.
-That’s what I aim to cultivate in every session, class, and program I offer: spaces where you’re invited to come exactly as you are — and grow from there.
+I’m a mom of two girls, a lifelong community-builder, and someone who thrives on laughter, honesty, and human connection.
+Growing up in a family of ten taught me the power of belonging — and the importance of creating spaces where people feel seen and safe.

 Credentials and Training